This unique four-day comprehensive

 training funds, on-site training at

-your facility is also available for six or
+your facility is also available for seven or

 more students.
 Course material for on-sites